Loving Your Neighbor, Who is Like You

 “This is an excellent guide for discovering the richness of the Scriptures in their Hebraic setting.
 It’s wonderful – balanced, simple to understand, yet packed with deep information.”
 Robin Sampson, President, Heart of Wisdom Publishing, Stafford, VA

 The book can be read by itself for a brief overview, or with a Companion Bible Study (Lois Tverberg, 2005) as a guide to explore the Scriptures from a Hebraic perspective.
 Questions for each chapter point out other relevant passages and share applications for living.
-At the end of the book, Tverberg shares her own thoughts on many of the questions in the study guide.
+At the end of the study guide, Tverberg shares her own thoughts on many of the questions.

-Download the LLB Study Sample from the Companion Bible Study
+Download a LLB Study Sample from the Companion Bible Study

 ~